mlpack/mlpack/doc/user/methods/decision_tree.md

 `Train()` member function, which has several overloads.

  * `tree.Train(data, labels, numClasses)`
+ * `tree.Train(data, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on numerical-only data.

- * `tree.Train(data, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on numerical-only data with hyperparameters.
+   - If hyperparameters are not specified, default values are used.

  * `tree.Train(data, labels, numClasses, weights)`
+ * `tree.Train(data, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on weighted numerical-only data.

- * `tree.Train(data, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on weighted numerical-only data with hyperparameters.
+   - If hyperparameters are not specified, default values are used.

  * `tree.Train(data, datasetInfo, labels, numClasses)`
+ * `tree.Train(data, datasetInfo, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on mixed categorical data.

- * `tree.Train(data, datasetInfo, labels, numClasses, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on mixed categorical data with hyperparameters.
+   - If hyperparameters are not specified, default values are used.

  * `tree.Train(data, datasetInfo, labels, numClasses, weights)`
+ * `tree.Train(data, datasetInfo, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
    - Train on weighted mixed categorical data.

- * `tree.Train(data, datasetInfo, labels, numClasses, weights, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on weighted mixed categorical data with hyperparameters.
+   - If hyperparameters are not specified, default values are used.

 Types of each argument are the same as in the table for constructors above.